faizak2521/faizak2521/README.md

 About Me
-Hello, I’m Faiza Khan, a passionate learner and aspiring coder eager to make a mark in the world of technology.
+Hello, I’m Faiza Khan, currently a college student, a passionate learner, and an aspiring coder eager to make a mark in the world of technology.

 Skills
 - Proficient: Python